 Please apply using the following link.
 If you are interested in multiple projects, please send only one application and indicate the projects you are interested in the motivation letter.

-Below you can find our offerings for Bachelor & Master Research Projects for the 2025 spring semester.
-(Last update: 05.11.2024) Please, note that the list of topics below is not exclusive.
+Below you can find our offerings for Bachelor & Master Research Projects for the 2025 fall semester.
+(Last update: 11.07.2025) Please, note that the list of topics below is not exclusive.
 In case you have other ideas or proposals, you are welcome to contact a senior member of the lab and talk about possibilities for a tailor-made topic.

 Students interested in doing a project are encouraged to have a look at the Thesis & Project Guidelines, where you will gain an understanding about what can be expected of us and what we expect from students.

-Requirement: We are looking for students with experience in deep learning, especially generative models.
+Requirements: We are seeking Master’s students with experience in machine learning.
 Basic knowledge of single-cell biology is a plus but not required.
-Applicants should be experienced with Python (Programming Language) and Pytorch (deep learning framework).
+Applicants should be proficient in Python and familiar with PyTorch for deep learning.

 Level: Master